VERSALIST GUIDES

 Introduction

 Large Language Models (LLMs) like GPT, Claude, and LLaMA are reshaping how we build intelligent systems.
-Whether you're fresh out of college or transitioning into AI engineering, understanding LLMs is essential for building the next generation of AI applications.
+This guide provides a concise foundation for understanding LLM architecture, training, and applications.

 1. Foundations